TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

     $ sudo /home/pi/fbcp-ili9341/build/fbcp-ili9341 &

 The result surprised me in the responsiveness I obtained, compared when using the same display with the Waveshare driver with kernel 4.19
-I intend to test another display from waveshare.
+I intend to test another display from waveshare, and test it using a Raspberyy Pi 4.

+The first image is the result of the first run of the driver, and tries to run the LCD display at 1920x1080 pixels.
+The second, and fourth picture, is after the cmake line: cmake -DSPI_BUS_CLOCK_DIVISOR=30 -DWAVESHARE35B_ILI9486=ON .. was used to build the driver, and shows inverted colours.
+The thisrd picture and the fifth picture is with the corrected colours.
 <br>
 <p align="center">
 <img src="images/Pi3BPWave35Bv2-1.jpg" width="300" />